Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task II.1.md

                 NOOP
                 BNE R4, R3, SEARCH  /I6 continue until all items

 l2 is delayed since it is a RAW on R5 from l1.
-Therefore the ID step of l2 must be after the WB step of l1. l3 is delayed since it is a RAW on R6 from l2.
-Therefore the ID step of l3 must be after the WB step of l2. l6 is delayed since it is a RAW on R4 from l5 (also R3 from l4 but l5 is the most binding).
-Therefore the ID step of l6 must be after the WB step of l5.
+Therefore the ID step of l2 must be after the WB step of l1 (3 clocks stall). l3 is delayed since it is a RAW on R6 from l2.
+Therefore the ID step of l3 must be after the WB step of l2 (3 clocks stall). l6 is delayed since it is a RAW on R4 from l5 (also R3 from l4 but l5 is the most binding).
+Therefore the ID step of l6 must be after the WB step of l5 (3 clocks stall).

 ### b)
 Stalling on Data hazards.